 The last name comes first

-Rude to pour more wine to unfinished glass
+Rude to pour more wine into unfinished glass

 Even if you drink beer, you must be careful.
 Do not clink beer glasses with Hungarians.
 It will be again very rude of you.
 The reason for that comes from history.
 Austrian generals clinked their beer glasses to celebrate the execution of the 13 Martyrs of Arad in 1849.
 Since then Hungarians vowed not to clink the glasses for next 150 years, but many people extended it to the present days.